benburrill/sphinx/README.rst

 Sphinx's freedom to act on this information for itself is limited.
 Sphinx can't test if something will halt without committing to run it if it won't.

+At its core, Sphinx is a model of nondeterministic computation, and has all the same performance characteristics as a nondeterministic Turing machine, being able to solve any NP problem in polynomial time (as measured in Sphinx clock cycles of course).
+It does differ from some models of nondeterministic computation in that there is always one and only one unambiguous path of execution.
+It is still "nondeterministic" though in the sense that this path can depend on what *would* have happened if a different path had been taken instead.

 SIGBOVIK
 ========